-SmartHub® provides easy account access and detailed information on payment history, energy usage, service requests and much more, in real time.
+SmartHub® online or the free SmartHub® app you receive easy account access and detailed information on payment history, energy usage, and much more, in real time.
 You can view, pay your bill and even print it yourself.
-You are able to review service requests and update your account information.
-Contact Member Accounts at 866-621-3679 if you have any questions about setting up an online account.
+You are able to review service requests, update your account information you can even report power outages.
+Contact Member Accounts at 866-621-3679 if you have any questions setting up your online account.